List of Game & Watch games: Donkey Kong

+Mickey & Donald

-Mickey & DonaldMickey & Donald was released in the Multi Screen series on November 12, 1982.
+Mickey & Donald was released in the Multi Screen series on November 12, 1982.
 It is a dual-screen single-player game, with a clamshell case.
 Hirokazu Tanaka composed the music.

 The goal is put out the fire in a three-story apartment building as quickly as possible.
 Donald operates the hose, while Mickey runs the pump.
 Bulges in the hose give more water for Donald to use, but require Mickey to leave the pump to stop leaks.

+Green House

-Green HouseGreen House was released in the Multi Screen series on December 15, 1982.
+Green House was released in the Multi Screen series on December 6, 1982.
 It is a dual-screen single-player game with a clamshell case.

 The object is to protect the flowers at each corner of the screen from enemies using a can of bug spray.
 Worms attack the top flowers while spiders approach the bottom flowers.
-The game ends when three flowers have been eaten.Green House was recreated in Game & Watch Gallery 3 for Game Boy Color and Game & Watch Collection for the Nintendo DS (a Club Nintendo-exclusive).
+The game ends when three flowers have been eaten.

+Green House was recreated in Game & Watch Gallery 3 for Game Boy Color and Game & Watch Collection for the Nintendo DS (a Club Nintendo-exclusive).

 In the Super Smash Bros. series, Mr. Game & Watch has an attack which has him spray opponents with a can of bug spray, referencing Green House.

 This is the first appearance of Stanley the Bugman, the lead character in the 1983 arcade game Donkey Kong 3.

+Donkey Kong II

-Donkey Kong IIDonkey Kong II was released as a part of the Multi Screen series on March 7, 1983.
-It is a dual-screen single-player game.
-It has a brown clamshell body.
-Hirokazu Tanaka composed the music.Donkey Kong II was recreated in Game & Watch Gallery 3 for Game Boy Color.
+Donkey Kong II was released as a part of the Multi Screen series on March 7, 1983.
+It is a dual-screen single-player game and has a brown clamshell body.
+Hirokazu Tanaka composed the music.

+Donkey Kong II was recreated in Game & Watch Gallery 3 for Game Boy Color.